PrivateDevJackson/WebScraper/README.md

 Keep in mine it only works on Danish registration numbers

 ## Additional information
-Right now it only find the baisc infomation about the car.
+Right now it only find the baisc infomation about the vehicle.
 You could always expand it further.